 - Exec.
 Order 13777 Fair Housing Comment Letter Submitted by PRRAC and Coalition Partners (2017)

-- Directs each federal agencies to form a “Regulatory Reform Task Force” and identify regulations to modify or rescind.
+- Directs each federal agency to form a “Regulatory Reform Task Force” and identify regulations to modify or rescind.
 In response to HUD’s Federal Register notice.